DiamondLightSource/python-zocalo-examples/documentation/at_diamond.rst

 Production Recipes
 ------------------

-Our recipes for use in production are stored on our **internal Gitlab** server called *zocalo-configuration*.
+Our recipes for use in production are stored in a repo on our **internal Gitlab** server called *zocalo-configuration*.

 The recipes are cloned from here to a production location which is read only to almost all users.